tiancihe/Toolathlon/EVAL_SERVICE_README.md

 Besides configuring Toolathlon evaluation on your own machine, we also provide Toolathlon evaluation as a service on public servers, where we have setup all the required MCP accounts and you don't need to worry about the setup -- you don't even need to install any MCP-related dependencies, evaluation can be ran by just communicating with our public server.

 > We have set up a public Toolathlon evaluation service on 47.253.6.47, this is mainly for you to quickly play with our evaluation without any setup.
+However, to ensure fair usage and prevent abuse, we have implemented a dual-limit rate limiting system on this public service:
+> - **Duration limit**: 180 minutes cumulative execution time per IP per 24 hours
+> - **Request count limit**: 3 evaluation requests per IP per 24 hours
+> - **Logic**: If your cumulative execution time is under 180 minutes, you can submit unlimited requests (great for debugging!).
+Once you exceed 180 minutes, the request count limit applies.
+>
-However, due to the potential evaluation conflict from multiple users, we have constrained this public service to be 3 evaluation requests per IP per 24 hours.
-If you find this public service crowded, you have a few other options to do the evaluation:
+> If you find this public service too restrictive or crowded, you have a few other options:
 > 1. Setup your own Toolathlon evaluation service on your own machine following the main readme, which would take like 20-30 minutes.
 > 2. If you are a major user that will use Toolathlon evaluation a lot, please contact us (jlini@cse.ust.hk / junxianh@cse.ust.hk), we may be able to provide a dedicated evaluation service for you (for free).
 > 3. If you have an API endpoint and just want to test your model, please contact us (jlini@cse.ust.hk / junxianh@cse.ust.hk) and we are happy to help you run evaluation on Toolathlon with your given API endpoint.